 Molly, her husband Glan, and their employee Melissa all tackled this big project with dedication and zeal that I am quite confident can only be found here on the coast of Maine.
 You can visit On Board Fabrics website, or follow Molly on Facebook.
 She’s a hoot!
 On Board Fabrics barn is located on Route 27 leading to Boothbay, at 660 Boothbay Rd.
 Edgecomb, Maine.
 Tell Molly that Jesse sent you!

-Photography Curtesy of Rachael Anderson Photography
+Photography Courtesy of Rachael Anderson Photography

 To maximize the enjoyment of your stay, we suggest you and your guests bring the following provisions:

-Dress in Layers (Maine weather tends to change over the course of the day)
+- Dress in Layers (Maine weather tends to change over the course of the day)

-Wedge Heels or Flats
+- Wedge Heels or Flats

-Rain Coat/Umbrella & Boots
+- Rain Coat/Umbrella & Boots

-Bed Linens, Pillows & Duvets
+- Bed Linens, Pillows & Duvets

-TVs & Roku Sticks with Hulu Live
+- TVs & Roku Sticks with Hulu Live

-Chalkboard Signs with Guest Names on Suite Doors
+- Chalkboard Signs with Guest Names on Suite Doors